staceyjf/Postcheck-front/README.md

 ## To-Dos

-1. **Increased functionality:** Build out more frontend functionality like adding a new user form and additional suburb CRUD functionality to be able to update and delete suburbs.
+1. **Increased functionality:** Build out more frontend functionality like additional suburb CRUD functionality to be able to update and delete suburbs.
+2. **JWT implementation:** Looking at checking to see if there is a valid JWT in local storage which will solve the refresh issue.

 ## Changelog